godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_Vector3>` **get_euler** **(** **)**

-Assuming that the matrix is a proper rotation matrix (orthonormal matrix with determinant +1), return Euler angles (in the YXZ convention: first Z, then X, and Y last).
-Returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).
+Returns the basis's rotation in the form of Euler angles (in the YXZ convention: first Z, then X, and Y last).
+The returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).
+See :ref:`get_rotation_quat<class_Basis_method_get_rotation_quat>` if you need a quaternion instead.

 ----